 THE TRUTH: If the gopher was living in the mound on top of your yard, stomping down the mound would kill it.
 Stomp all you want, but gophers live in complex burrows and they are quite safe from the dirt getting stomped above ground.

 The mounds you see are just the dirt from the tunnel being created.
 Gophers shove it up and out of the tunnel to make more room.

 The Bottom Line

 So, what is the best way to kill gophers?
 Commercial, stainless steel traps like the kind used at Gopher Stop.
 No poison is needed.
 The treatment is safe for your pets and kids and the gophers are usually dead in just a couple days.
-We offer an unmatched 60-day warranty and we are ready and eager to solve your gopher problem today.
+We offer the industry's best warranty and we are ready and eager to solve your gopher problem today.